 The Advanced Placement program is governed by the College Board.
 Captain Shreve offers a variety of AP courses to prepare students for AP exams and earn college credit or advanced placement in college.

 AP exam scores are accepted by nearly every college and university, unlike dual enrollment credits.
-All AP students should plan to take the exam for their course.
 Colleges and universities award credit

 English Language & Composition